vhive-serverless/vHive/docs/developers_guide.md

   for details on the building process).
 Currently, we are in the process of upstreaming VM snapshots support to the upstream repository.

-* Current Firecracker version is 1.4.1, Knative 1.9, Kubernetes 1.25.3, gVisor 20210622.0, and Istio 1.16.0.
+* Firecracker uses vHive's firecracker-containerd integration. gVisor uses the upstream `runsc` runtime configured in stock containerd.
-  We plan to keep our code loosely up to date with the upstream Firecracker repository.
+  We plan to keep our code loosely up to date with the upstream Firecracker and gVisor projects.

 * vHive uses a [fork](https://github.com/ease-lab/kind) of [kind](https://github.com/kubernetes-sigs/kind)
   to speed up testing environment setup requiring Kubernetes.